-The issue of which law, or laws, should be applied in determining claims under the ECT has been examined in a number of cases, most of which consider the relationship between the ECT and European Union (EU) law.
-Tribunals have reached different conclusions on this issue and because previous decisions of investment arbitration tribunals, including ICSID tribunals, are not binding as precedent on other parties, there is uncertainty on this issue (although the tribunal in Electrabel did observe that "tribunals in investor-state arbitrations should take into account earlier decisions and also should not distance themselves from an existing series of consistent decisions save for compelling reasons" (Decision on Jurisdiction, Applicable Law and Liability, paragraph 4.15)).
+The issue of which law, or laws, should be applied in determining claims under the ECT has been examined in a number of cases, a significant number of which consider the relationship between the ECT and EU law.
+Decisions ruling on these complex and varied issues arising from the relationship between the ECT and EU law have been addressed as both questions of jurisdiction and applicable law, with such questions sometimes intertwining or overlapping (see Objections based on conflicts with EU law).

+It is generally agreed that previous decisions of investment arbitration tribunals, including ICSID tribunals, are not binding as precedent on other parties (although the tribunal in Electrabel did observe that "tribunals in investor-state arbitrations should take into account earlier decisions and also should not distance themselves from an existing series of consistent decisions save for compelling reasons" (Decision on Jurisdiction, Applicable Law and Liability, paragraph 4.15)).